Diffuse scattering in metallic tin polymorphs: Calculation

 \section{Calculation}

-First-principle lattice dynamics calculations were performed with the CASTEP package \cite{clark_zkri_2005, refson_prb_2006} using the DFPT solver for metallic systems \cite{degironcolo_prb_1995}.
+First-principles lattice dynamics calculations were performed with the CASTEP package \cite{clark_zkri_2005, refson_prb_2006} using the DFPT solver for metallic systems \cite{degironcolo_prb_1995} at 0K.
 The local density approximation (LDA) and general gradient approximation (GGA) within the density functional theory formalism were used as implemented with a plane wave basis set and norm-conserving pseudopotentials.
 For the exchange correlation functional the Perdew and Zunger parametrization \cite{perdew_prb_1981} of the numerical results of Ceperley and Alder \cite{ceperley_LDA_prl_1980} were used in LDA and the density-gradient expansion for exchange in solids and surfaces (PBEsol functional) \cite{perdew_PBEsol_prl_2008} in GGA.
 The self-consistent electronic minimization was performed with density mixing in the Pulay scheme and the occupancies were smeared out by a Gaussian function of 0.1 eV full-width-half-maximum.
 The Sn pseudo-potential was of the optimized norm conserving type generated using the Vanderbilt scheme with a single projector for each of the 5s and 5p electrons, with a cut-off radius of $r_c=1.9$ $a_0$.
-The pseudopotentials for the LDA and PBEsol calculations were created using the CASTEP on-the-fly technology, optimized separately for each exchange and correlation functional and carefully tested for transferability \footnote{The CASTEP on-the-fly stings used in this work are $2|1.9|1.9|1.5|9.6|10.8|11.7|50$N$:51$N$($qc $=4.1)$ in LDA and $2|1.9|1.9|1.5|9.6|10.8|11.7|50$N$:51$N$($qc $=5.05)$ in PBEsol.}.
-The systems were converged in plane waves with an upper bond error for internal forces of $ < 10^{-3}$ eV/\AA which required a plane wave cut-off of 380 eV and $24 \times 24 \times 24$ Monkhorst-Pack grid sampling of the first Brillouin zone.
+The pseudopotentials for the LDA and PBEsol calculations were created using the CASTEP on-the-fly technology, created separately for each exchange and correlation functional and carefully tested for transferability \footnote{The CASTEP on-the-fly stings used in this work are $2|1.9|1.9|1.5|9.6|10.8|11.7|50$N$:51$N$($qc $=4.1)$ in LDA and $2|1.9|1.9|1.5|9.6|10.8|11.7|50$N$:51$N$($qc $=5.05)$ in PBEsol.}.
+Numerical approximations were chosen to achieve convergence to a tolerance of $ < 10^{-3}$ eV/\AA for internal forces which required a plane wave cut-off of 380 eV and $24 \times 24 \times 24$ Monkhorst-Pack grid sampling of the first Brillouin zone.